 How Hard is it to Change Tyre Size?

 Swapping out a set of tyres and 4X4 rims for ones that are substantially bigger or smaller than the stock set can provide a vehicle with an entirely new look.
 However, you should understand that it can affect your ride’s performance as well.
 When changing to taller tyres and wheels, the speedometer reading will be below the actual speed because the tyres make fewer revolutions per kilometre.
 In some cases, you may notice increased road noise or changes in vehicle handling.
 By comparison, lowering a 4WD or car’s profile with smaller wheels and tyres can change ground clearance and handling.
 Be sure to cover all your bases by consulting a tyre and wheel expert before changing tread width or sidewall height.
 The experts will know how differences in load rating, speed rating and tyre speed will affect the vehicle and the way you use it.
-They can also explain how the Toyota Hilux black rims you want will work with your vehicle’s gearing, bodywork and suspension.
+They can also explain how the Toyota Hilux wheels you want will work with your vehicle’s gearing, bodywork and suspension.

 Can I Replace One Tyre at a Time?

 While it is best to replace tyres by the pair, it’s important for you to consult your vehicle’s owner’s manual.
 Even a small difference in type or size can have serious effects, especially if you own a 4×4.
 Swapping a tyre for one of a different tread depth, size, model or brand can cause steering pull and other handling issues.
 Tolerances are quite tight on 4WDs, which puts them at a higher risk for these issues.
-Differences in tread depth can damage costly parts, and it’s wise for you to read the owner’s manual to learn the vehicle manufacturer’s opinion on aftermarket wheels and tyres.
+Differences in tread depth can damage costly parts, and it’s wise for you to read the owner’s manual to learn the vehicle manufacturer’s opinion on aftermarket wheels and tyres, and toyota hilux accessories.

 Can I Save Money by Buying Tyres and Wheels Online?

 If you’ve previously bought tyre and wheel packages online and you have a nearby shop that will mount them and put them on your vehicle, you’re halfway there.
 However, if you’ve never bought online before, you may end up incurring additional costs by buying the wrong kind of wheels and tyres for the driving you do.
 It can be difficult to find a dealer who will service tyres by balancing and mounting them at a reasonable price; this can get expensive if you change your tyres twice yearly.
-If you’re buying online, be sure to choose a vendor with a local network of installers and service centres.
+If you’re going to shop for tyres online, be sure to choose a vendor with a local network of installers and service centres.